FEniCS/dolfinx/demo/pde/stokes-iterative/python/documentation.rst

     # Test for PETSc or Epetra
     if not has_linear_algebra_backend("PETSc") and not has_linear_algebra_backend("Epetra"):
-        print "DOLFIN has not been configured with Trilinos or PETSc.
-Exiting." exit()
+        info("DOLFIN has not been configured with Trilinos or PETSc.
+Exiting.") exit()

+    if not has_krylov_solver_preconditioner("amg"):
-    print "This demo is unlikely to converge if PETSc is not configured with Hypre or ML."
+        info("Sorry, this demo is only available when DOLFIN is compiled with AMG " "preconditioner, Hypre or ML.");
+        exit()

 Next, we define the mesh (a :py:class:`UnitCube
 <dolfin.cpp.UnitCube>`) and a :py:class:`MixedFunctionSpace